Deep learning model for ECG reconstruction reveals the information content of ECG leads: Results

 \section{Results}

 In this section, we present the results of the study.
-We show the performance of the model on the testing dataset.
+We show the model's performance on the testing dataset.
 Our model is, in fact, a set of models, each trained with a different set of input leads.
-We evaluated the performance of each model by calculating the Pearson correlation coefficient (PCC), which measures the linear correlation between the reconstructed leads and the ground truth.
-PCC is much easier to interpret than the MSE used as the loss function during the training, as it's value is bounded between -1 and 1.
+We evaluated the performance of each model by calculating the mean squared error (MSE) between the reconstructed leads and the ground truth.
 We also show the reconstructed leads for selected examples.

 The results are presented in two groups.
 The first group consists of models trained with one limb lead as input (I, II, III), two limb leads as input (I, II), and two limb leads and one precordial lead as input (I, II, Vx).
 The second group consists of models trained with two limb leads and two precordial leads as input (I, II, Vx, Vy).
 In each group, we show the results for selected examples.